SAP-archive/teched2020-DEV360/exercises/part1/README.md

 In this section, you will work with the CLI for SAP Cloud Platform to assign service entitlements to your new subaccount.

 You will assign these services to the subaccount:
-* **Application Runtime (APPLICATION_RUNTIME)**: Enables the deployment of applications in the SAP Cloud Platform, Cloud Foundry environment, such as the application you will develop as part of this exercise.
 * **Cloud Management (cis)**: Manages SAP CP core entities such as accounts and entitlements.
 Assigning entitlements to CIS allows access to the SAP CP APIs.
 * **Usage Data Management (uas)**: Gathers, stores, and exposes usage information for services and applications in all regions in a cloud deployment, for the purpose of central analysis, reporting, and license auditing.